 As we briefly stated, GDPR stands for General Data Protection Regulations and was only just implemented by the European Union (EU) in 2018.
 GDPR is an individual-centric regulation, meaning that the law protects citizens within the EU by guaranteeing them certain rights relating to their personal data.

 In our age of technology, nothing is more valuable than data.
 Every day, millions of people exchange their data for services on the internet.
 Data protection is getting more and more important as more of our private information is increasingly shared online every day (whether through social media sharing, inadvertently so, or privacy breaches).

-The GDPR is also significant because its implementation means that companies have to be aware of hundreds of requirements it imposes to determine which parts of it apply to them.
+The GDPR is also significant because its implementation means that companies have to be aware of the hundreds of requirements it imposes to determine which parts of it apply to them.
 The GDPR has a significant impact on privacy and security requirements.

 The purpose of GDPR is to protect the data of EU citizens and residents.
-Article 3(2) of the GDPR states that organizations which 1) control and process a large amount of data of citizens within the European Economic Areas (EEA), and; 2) offer goods and services to citizens within the EEA are liable under the GDPR.
+Article 3(2) of the GDPR states that organizations that 1) control and process a large amount of data of citizens within the European Economic Areas (EEA), and; 2) offer goods and services to citizens within the EEA are liable under the GDPR.